 What male mentors don’t know about mentoring women

-With a disproportionately low number of women in senior roles to mentor women, it falls on male leaders to step up and mentor women.
+With a disproportionately low number of women in senior roles to mentor women, it falls on male leaders to step up and take over the mentoring function.
 Many are willing and open, but without basic training they simply don’t understand the real issues that impact women in the workplace.
 The mentoring process is about “walking in someone’s shoes” and clearly male mentors have not faced the same challenges as women.
 What tends to happen is they endorse and embed even further, male coded ideas and practises.
 Why wouldn’t they?
 It’s all they know.

 So how can that gap be filled?

 For the first time in history men and women occupy the workplace in almost equal numbers.
 Women are increasingly ambitious for senior roles.
-Also for the first time men have to deal with women as colleagues and reports, and not as wives, mothers, sisters or other female relationship.
-This causes a number of difficulties and everyone is trying to skirt around the issues.
+Also for the first time men have to deal with women as colleagues and reports, and not as wives, mothers, sisters or any other female relationship.
+This causes a number of difficulties and everyone ends up trying to skirt around the issues.

 The Harvard Business Review in December 2016 focuses on challenges centered around the usual stereotypical thinking: